-Gendo wouldn't have thought that Naoya Minegeshi had a soft spot, but one of the activation criteria turned out to be 'human between the ages of seventeen and twelve who won't survive without medical assistance.'
+Gendo wouldn't have thought that Naoya Minegeshi had a soft spot, but one of the activation criteria turned out to be 'human between the ages of seventeen and twelve in need of assistance.'
 The lower age limit made sense, for a military program.
 There was preserving lives and then there was giving machine guns to toddlers.

 Since Rei was seriously injured, she qualified, in addition to being absolutely trustworthy.

 "Condition Green," the screen said seconds after she turned on the comp, sitting in the center of one of NERV's large rooms with a cord hooked up to the comp to display what it showed on the monitors for Gendo, Fuyutsuki and Ritsuko.
 "Booting Demon Summoning Program."